MJAlexander/bayesian-demography-lecture/README.md

 ## Hello!

-Here are the materials for guest lecture given in 'Advanced Demographic Methods' (DEMG7310 / POP514) on 21 April 2025.
+Here are some materials for a guest lecture given on Bayesian Demography as part of the 'Advanced Demographic Methods' (DEMG7310 / POP514) course.

 ## Packages to install